mohamedaboabdallah/vision_based_vibration_analysis_machine_defects/README.md

 | Equalized Grayscale   | Contrast-enhanced version of the ROI         |
 | Saved Cropped Frames  | Final processed frames ready for analysis    |
 | ROI Preview           | Visual check of correctness of region        |

+## 🧩 Step 3: Frame Synchronization and Video Reconstruction

+After preprocessing the six input videos and extracting their frames, the next step is to **synchronize the frame lengths** and **reconstruct each video** from its processed frames.

+### 🎯 Objective

+Ensure all videos have the same number of frames by trimming longer sequences, then convert these synchronized frame sequences back into video files for consistent analysis and further processing.

+### 🗂️ Input

+- 6 folders of preprocessed frames:
+  - `Bearing_fault/front`
+  - `Normal_state/front`
+  - `Unbalance_weight/front`
+  - `Bearing_fault/angle`
+  - `Normal_state/angle`
+  - `Unbalance_weight/angle`

+Each folder contains a sequence of preprocessed frames (images).

+### ⚙️ Process

+1. **Load frames** from each of the six folders.
+2. **Determine the minimum number of frames** across all sequences.
+3. **Trim all frame sequences** to this minimum length to ensure uniformity.
+4. **Reconstruct videos** from the trimmed frames using a fixed frame rate (e.g., 30 FPS).
+5. **Save output videos** with names that reflect their original folders.

+### 🧪 Why This Step is Important

+- Ensures that all videos are temporally aligned for consistent comparison.
+- Necessary before applying algorithms like **Eulerian Video Magnification (EVM)** which require consistent frame rates and counts.
+- Prepares clean and synchronized video input for defect classification or visualization.

+### 💾 Output

+- 6 synchronized video files:
+  - `Bearing_fault/front.mp4`
+  - `Normal_state/front.mp4`
+  - `Unbalance_weight/front.mp4`
+  - `Bearing_fault/angle..mp4`
+  - `Normal_state/angle.mp4`
+  - `Unbalance_weight/angle.mp4`